Academies Land and Buildings Collection Tool

 EFA strongly recommends that all local authorities, leaders and governing bodies of maintained schools and trusts read the guidance and review the asbestos management plan they have currently have in place to ensure that asbestos is being managed effectively in their schools.
 There are three interesting and useful documents available through the link above.

-In order to be more competitive with ESFA CIF bids the diocese have adjusted our fee scale on all academy projects (from 1.5%).
+In order to be more competitive with ESFA CIF bids and other funded work the diocese have adjusted our fee scale on all academy projects (from 1.5%).
 Professional Fees payable to Leeds DBF for all schemes on diocesan school sites as part of the statutory approval process and in accordance with consultant agreements are as follows and based on net build values: